dima2212/jenkins-casc/README.md

 ```bash
 docker run -d -p 8080:8080 jenkins
 ```
 For persistent storage volume mounts can be used.
-In this case you need to use the same uid as parent image (1000) for the volume.
+In this case you need to use the same uid as base image (1000) for the volume.
 ```bash
 sudo mkdir /var/jenkins_home
 sudo chown -R 1000:1000 /var/jenkins_home